-Implementation of laws, regulations, and compliance requirements in special education.
-Leadership approaches for managing school related services within a multidisciplinary context.
+Implementation of laws, regulations, and compliance requirements special education. in Leadership approaches for managing school related services within a multidisciplinary context.

 SPED 653.
 Advanced Instruction, Collaboration, and Consultation in Special Education (2)

 Prerequisite: Admission to Level II credential or M.A. program in special education or related area.